GSA/digitalgov.gov/content/guides/accessibility-for-teams/visual-design.md

 - Slightly temper the contrast between your text and background color.
 For example: don’t use pure black text on a pure white background.
 Stark contrast can result in blurred or moving text for people with Irlen syndrome.
 - To use text over images, add a solid background behind the text or a dark overlay to the image.

-### Resources
+### Web Content Accessibility Guidelines (WCAG)

 - [Guideline 1.4.3 – Contrast (Minimum)](https://www.w3.org/WAI/WCAG20/quickref/?showtechniques=128%2C14&currentsidebar=%23col_overview#visual-audio-contrast-contrast)

 **Video tutorial: Meeting contrast requirements**

 {{< youtube id="gH1JieTZQ1k" title="Meeting Contrast Requirements" >}}

 **Video tutorial: How I do an accessibility check (contrast)**

 {{< youtube id="cOmehxAU_4s" title="How I do an accessibility check" >}}

-## Can you still understand everything the design is communicating without depending on color?
+2) Can you still understand everything the design is communicating without depending on color?

 ### Why it’s important